Transplantation and Mechanical Circulatory Support in Congenital Heart Disease

 - Mechanical circulatory support may be underutilized in the ACHD population.
 Complex anatomy impacts surgical planning for ventricular assist device placement in patients with congenital heart disease.
 Specifically, for patients with transposition of the arteries following atrial switch procedures, the systemic right ventricle is associated with inflow cannula occlusion and muscle resection is often required prior to inflow cannula placement.

-Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Pulmonary Hypertension and Venous Thromboembolism, Cardiac Surgery and CHD & Pediatrics, Cardiac Surgery and Heart Failure, Congenital Heart Disease, CHD & Pediatrics and Interventions, Acute Heart Failure, Heart Transplant, Mechanical Circulatory Support , Pulmonary Hypertension, Interventions and Structural Heart Disease
+Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Pulmonary Hypertension and Venous Thromboembolism, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, Congenital Heart Disease, CHD and Pediatrics and Interventions, Acute Heart Failure, Heart Transplant, Mechanical Circulatory Support, Pulmonary Hypertension, Interventions and Structural Heart Disease

 Keywords: Cardiac Surgical Procedures, Eisenmenger Complex, Heart Defects, Congenital, Exercise Test, Fontan Procedure, Heart Transplantation, Heart-Assist Devices, Heart Failure, Heart-Lung Transplantation, Hepatitis C, Hypertension, Pulmonary, Liver Diseases, Survival Rate, Vascular Resistance, Vasodilator Agents, Ventricular Dysfunction, Ventricular Function